ozonep/xqrepack_ax6/README.md

 Requirements
 ==============

-You will need to install the following tools:
+You will need to install the following tools manually or via script `install_dependencies.sh`:

 - [ubi_reader](https://github.com/jrspruitt/ubi_reader)
 - ubinize